BLOOR AND DUFFERIN DEVELOPMENT PLANS

-Seeking to offer a unique retail and lifestyle experience to the Dufferin and Bloor area, this Capital Developments proposal is backed by an impressive who’s-who of urban planners, designers and architects.
+Seeking to offer a unique retail and lifestyle experience as part of the Bloor and Dufferin development plans, this Capital Developments proposal is backed by an impressive who’s-who of urban planners, designers and architects.
 The proposal appears to offer the neighbourhood exactly what its residents have been asking for, and likely a few things they didn’t even know they needed.

 Engineers & Transportation Planners: BA Group

 With the successful rejuvenation of Bloor Street between Church Street and Avenue Road back in 2011, the changes at Dufferin and Bloor aim to carry along the same character of its more eastern counterpart.
 Not only will there be two new streets added between Bloor and Croatia Street, they’re also designing the block in a way that has smaller, more mid-rise buildings closest to Bloor Street and the taller buildings strategically slotted throughout.
 The intention of the Bloor-Dufferin project design is to create an architectural transition as well as avoid the impact of shadows on the streets and sidewalks.

 At the heart of the project is the addition of High Street, a north-south boulevard that will run from Bloor to Croatia Street.
 Designed with a pedestrian focus, this tree-lined street will be occupied by small retailers and restaurants with plenty of space for patios.
 While High Street will allow for traffic, it will also host many festivals and special events which always bring excitement and a sense of community to the neighbourhood.
 At the south end of High Street will be the addition of a large park and plaza also making for a great home to future festivals, markets, and the like.